seed-hypermedia/seed/docs/docs/build-system.md

 We has to implement some tricks to efficiently generate code, because our build system actually prefers to generate code at build time.
 If you change some file that is a source for code generation (like a Protobuf file) make sure to run `./dev gen` before committing or building: it will check if the generated code is up to date, and run the code generators if necessary.

-If you create new files for code generationg, look around `BUILD.plz` files inside `proto`, `backend`, and `graphql` directories for some examples.
+If you create new files for code generationg, look around `BUILD.plz` files inside `proto` and `backend` directories for some examples.

 You can list code generation targets with `plz query filter -i 'generated:gen'`.